-What are the most common problems with the CAPA process?
+What are the most common problems for medical device companies with their CAPA process?

-Today, frequent guest Mike Drues, president of Vascular Sciences and Jon are going to dive into that question and get you the answers you need and want.
+Today, frequent guest Mike Drues, president of Vascular Sciences and host Jon Speer are going to dive into that question and get you the answers you need and want.

-“Does your CAPA process need a CAPA?” -Mike
+“Does your CAPA process need a CAPA?” - Mike Drues

-“If you just focus on compliance, that makes you average.” -Jon
+“If you just focus on compliance, that makes you average.” - Jon Speer

 “Don’t think about it as a CAPA.
 Think about it as a PACA...
-The more prevention, the less correction.” -Mike
+The more prevention, the less correction.” - Mike Drues

 Announcer: Welcome to the Global Medical Device Podcast, where today's brightest minds in the medical device industry go, to get their most useful and actionable insider knowledge, direct from some of the world's leading medical device experts and companies.

 Jon Speer: What are the five most common problems with your CAPA process?
 Well, good news, Mike Drues from Vascular Sciences and I dive into this topic on this next episode of The Global Medical Device Podcast.

 Hello, and welcome to The Global Medical Device Podcast.
 This is your host, founder, and VP of quality and regulatory at Greenlight Guru, Jon Speer.
 And want to welcome a familiar voice and guest that has been on The Global Medical Device Podcast a few times before.
 I want to welcome Mike Drues, president of Vascular Sciences.
 Mike, good morning.

 Mike Drues: Good morning, Jon.
 Thanks for the opportunity to have this conversation with you and your audience.